zaki699/Real-Time-Video-Quality-Analysis/README.md

 - **Parallel Processing**: Processes video frames in parallel to speed up computation using batch processing.
 - **Exponential Smoothing**: Smooths metrics over time to reduce noise in complexity measurements.
 - **Configurable Parameters**: Easily configure CRF, frame interval, and video resizing in a JSON file.
+- **GPU acceleration**: Use CUDA is GPU is defined otherwise fallback on CPU

 ## Requirements